Friger/HighAir/README.md

 # HighAir
-The source codes of HighAir: A Hierarchical Graph Neural Network-Based Air Quality Forecasting Method
+The source codes for HighAir: A Hierarchical Graph Neural Network-Based Air Quality Forecasting Method